uhafner/warnings-ng-plugin-devenv/README.md

 In order to see changes in the Warnings plugin modules it is required to deploy the plugins to a Jenkins instance that contain some jobs that use the plugins.
 If you have no such instance on your machine already configured, start the provided Jenkins master in this project (you need to install [docker](https://www.docker.com) and [docker-compose](https://docs.docker.com/compose/overview/)).
-Open a terminal and run `docker-compose up` in the top level folder.
-This command creates the docker containers of all application services.
+Open a terminal and run `./jenkins.sh` in the top level folder.
+This command is a wrapper to `docker-compose up`: it uses the right user and group settings so that the permissions of the docker volume for the Jenkins home folder are correctly set.
+This command creates a docker container for the Jenkins master and one for the Java agent.
 This will require some time when called the first time since the docker images will be composed.
-After the images have been created the following containers will be started:
+After the images have been created the following two containers will be started:
 - jenkins-master: [Official Jenkins LTS docker image](https://github.com/jenkinsci/docker) (Alpine Linux).
 The master is preconfigured using [JCasC](https://github.com/jenkinsci/configuration-as-code-plugin) to build Java applications on an agent.
 The master is not allowed to run jobs.
 - java-agent: A minimal Java agent based on the [official OpenJDK8 docker image](https://hub.docker.com/_/openjdk?tab=description) (Alpine Linux).
 Master and slave are connected using SSH.
-- nginx-proxy: A reverse proxy.

-### Volumes
+### Volume for JENKINS_HOME

 The home directory of the Jenkins master (JENKINS_HOME) is mounted as a [docker volume](https://docs.docker.com/storage/volumes/).
 I.e., it is visible on the host as a normal directory at `./docker/volumes/jenkins-home`.
 It will survive sessions and can be changed directly on the host, see [official documentation](https://github.com/jenkinsci/docker/blob/master/README.md) for details.

-The agent data directory (Jenkins workspace, tools downloads, shared maven repository etc.) is also mounted as a docker volume under `./docker/volumes/jenkins-home`.
+This helps to inspect the files that have been created by the Jenkins master.

 #### macOS notes